JakobLie/Clouded_Insights_FYP/backend/README_APP.md

 ```

 ### GET /kpi/sales/&lt;business_unit&gt;/
-Calculates all Sales KPIs for the last 12 months for a business unit, under `"kpis"`.
+Retrieves all Sales KPIs for the last 12 months for a business unit, under `"kpis"`.
 The months will also be retrieved in ascending order (earliest to latest), under `"keys"`.
 - The last 12 months are relative to the latest PNL entry and if non-existent, today's date.

 **Output (JSON):**